Rafael Carvalho: Move up to light heavyweight

 In his light heavyweight debut, Carvalho faced Vadim Nemkov at Bellator 230 on 13 October 2019.
 After being largely dominated in the fight, Carvalho lost via submission late in the second round.

 Carvalho faced Alex Polizzi at Bellator 245 on 11 September 2020.
 He lost the fight by unanimous decision.

 Bellator MMA announced on 27 October 2020, that Carvalho had been released from the promotion.

-Return to Middleweight

 After the release from Bellator, Carvalho was set to headline LFA 107 against Sharaf Davlatmurodov on 14 May 2021.
 However, the bout was called off as Carvalho stepped in as a replacement for Costello van Steenis to face Lorenz Larkin on 6 days notice at Bellator 258 on 7 May 2021.
 The promotion announced that this bout would be a one off fight deal.
 Carvalho lost the bout via split decision.

-Replacing Tony Johnson, Carvalho faced Dovletdzhan Yagshimuradov on April 15, 2022 at Bellator 277.
+Replacing Tony Johnson, Carvalho faced Dovletdzhan Yagshimuradov on 15 April 2022 at Bellator 277.
 He lost the fight via TKO in the second round.

+Post Bellator

+In his first bout after leaving Bellator, Carvalho faced Marcelo Alfaya on 15 November 2023 at Centurion FC 16, winning the bout and the title via unanimous decision.

+Global Fight League

+On 11 December 2024, it was announced that Carvalho was eligible to be drafted in the Global Fight League.
+However, he was not drafted for the 2025 season.
+In turn, in April 2025, it was reported that all GFL events were cancelled indefinitely.

+Bare-knuckle boxing

+Bare Knuckle Fighting Championship

+Carvalho was scheduled to make his BKFC debut on 21 December 2024 against Gilberto Fuentes at BKFC on DAZN: Hollywood, FL.
+However, the bout was postponed after Carvalho signed with Global Fight League.